zonemaster/zonemaster/docs/public/installation/zonemaster-gui.md

    its page footer.

-3. Verify that when you mouse over this text the versions of the following Zonemaster components are shown: Backend, Engine, LDNS and GUI.
+3. Verify that when you mouse over this text the versions of the following Zonemaster components are shown: Zonemaster-LDNS, Zonemaster-Engine, Zonemaster-Backend and Zonemaster-GUI.

 ## What to do next?